 Powertrain and Capability

-For many years, compact SUVs’ powertrains and capabilities were a sore spot.
-Today’s modern turbocharged engines have changed this significantly.
-New four-cylinder engines have more horsepower (hp) and low-end torque than ever before.
-But even non-turbocharged engines have come a long way, cresting the 200-hp mark, though they lack the lower-end torque of turbo engines.
+For many years, compact SUVs' powertrains and capabilities were a sore spot.
+However, with modern turbocharged engines, the tide has changed.
+These new four-cylinder engines now have more horsepower (hp) and low-end torque than many V6 engines from yesteryear.
+Even non-turbocharged engines have come a long way with numerous four-cylinder engines cresting the 200-hp mark, though they often lack the lower-end torque of turbo engines.

-Because of this power and new materials, like high-strength steel, towing has become a new focus for these SUVs.
-It’s now the norm to see them capable of towing at least 680 kg, but some have reached the 2,250-kg range.
+Because of this power and new materials, like high-strength steel, leading to more sturdy construction, towing has become a new focus for these SUVs.
+We often see compact SUVs capable of towing at least 680 kg.
+Some even have towing capacities reaching the 2,250-kg range.

 Off-road trekking has also become popular among compact SUV buyers in Canada.
 Due to the snow and ice we encounter in the winter, most SUVs come standard with all-wheel drive (AWD) or four-wheel drive (4WD), so you’re covered in terms of traction.
 However, some compact SUVs now have optional off-road packages with higher ride heights, enhanced skid plates, off-road tires and wheels, and advanced drive modes to further enhance their abilities off the beaten path.